-This Part 3 contains the IAC's requirements for approval of a device, SPoC solution or non-standard POI Technology for use in Interchange.
+This Part 3 contains the IAC's requirements for approval of a device, SPoC Solution, CPoC Solution or non-standard POI Technology for use in Interchange.
 Part 1.1 of this Volume 4 states the purpose of the IAC.
-In the context of device, SPoC solution and non-standard POI

-Technology approvals, that purpose includes balancing the interest of maintaining the security and integrity of Australian Card Payments with the interest of promoting innovation and competition.
+In the context of device, SPoC Solution, CPoC Solution and non-standard POI Technology approvals, that purpose includes balancing the interest of maintaining the security and integrity of Australian Card Payments with the interest of promoting innovation and competition.

-These Part 3 requirements for approval of a device for use in Interchange apply equally to approval of a SPoC solution for use in Interchange and to approval of non-standard POI Technology for use in Interchange.
-In considering an application for approval of a SPoC solution, when necessary and relevant, all references in Part 3 to a device are to be read and replaced with references to a SPoC solution.
+These Part 3 requirements for approval of a device for use in Interchange apply equally to approval of both a SPoC and a CPoC Solution for use in Interchange and to approval of nonstandard POI Technology for use in Interchange.
+In considering an application for approval of both a SPoC and a CPoC Solution, when necessary and relevant, all references in Part 3 to a device are to be read and replaced with references to either a SPoC or a CPoC Solution.
 In considering an application for approval of non-standard POI Technology, when necessary and relevant, all references in Part 3 to a device are to be read and replaced with references to non-standard POI Technology.